BSC-CNS-EAPM/Neoantigens-NOAH/README.md

     -seq : File with the proteic sequences for the unknown HLAs (Selex format) (right now you must give a selex file if there is any HLA not modelled in your list, pending to be changed)
     -processors : Number of processors to use, default 1

+>[!TIP]
+>The command should look similar to:
+>
+>     python noah/main_NOAH.py -i path_input_csv -o name_output.csv -model path_to_the_model

 ##### using NOAH directly:
-first you must load the model using the utilities modul of NOAH (asuming you imported NOAH as NOAH):
+first you must load the model using the utilities module of NOAH:

+    import noah.utilities
-    my_model = NOAH.utilities.load_model("PATH/TO/MODEL/model.pkl")
+    my_model = utilities.load_model("PATH/TO/MODEL/model.pkl")

 next you have to load the sequences that are not part of the model but should be recognized (you can give just give all of them it doe snot matter if they are already known)

 ##### to load the file

+    from hlaizer.parser import Parser
-    sequence_parser = NOAH.hlaizer.parser.Parser()
+    sequence_parser = Parser()
     hla_alignment = sequence_parser.parse_aligment_file("PATH/TO/ALIGMENT_FILE_WITH_SELEX_FORMAT.pfam")
 ##### to add the sequences to the model
     my_model.load_sequences(hla_alignment)

-Finally you can just call the score function which will handle the rest (including peptides with diferent length).
+Finally you can just call the score function which will handle the rest (including peptides with different length).

 If you don't want to deal with formatting you can use the function: process_peptides from utilities which will handle the output formatting for you.